ark-network/arkdev.info/docs/developers/go.md

 ### 1. Setting up the Ark Client

 The Ark client can be set up with different storage options and configurations.
-Here's how you can create and initialize an Ark client:
+Here's how you can create and initialize an Ark client with different storage options:

-#### Using In-Memory Storage (for testing)
+#### Using In-Memory Storage (only for testing)

+The code snippet below demonstrates how to set up an Ark client with in-memory storage.
+This will create a neew seed and holds it in the storeSvc variable.

 ```go
 import (